- 30.3 MP Mirrorless Camera

 Canon EOS R vs RP: Sensor

-I observe that both cameras use full-frame CMOS sensors.
+I observed that both cameras use full-frame CMOS sensors.

 However, the EOS R has a somewhat more excellent resolution at 30.3 million pixels than the EOS RP’s 26.2 million pixels.